savonet/book/audio.md

 ```{.liquidsoap include="liq/add_protocol2.liq" from=1 to=-3}
 ```

-We use the `add_protocol` to register our protocol `artist`, where the function `artist_protocol`, which returns the list of files corresponding to a request, simply returns the list of all the files printed by the command `find_by_artist`.
+We use the `protocol.add` function to register our protocol `artist`, where the function `artist_protocol`, which returns the list of files corresponding to a request, simply returns the list of all the files printed by the command `find_by_artist`.
 The `doc` parameter is free form documentation for the protocol and the `syntax` parameter provides an illustration of a typical request using this protocol (both are only for documentation purposes).
 Once